keawade/keaboard/README.md

   - If not, what pins do I connect with the power switch?
 - Are my traces done correctly?
 I think I need to put one set of the matrix on another copper layer.
-- How to handle odd number of keys in the thumb cluster?
-  - I'm assuming I can have my column switch count be 4, 4, 4, 4, 4, 3, 2 but does
-    that impact programming?

 ## Potential Future Revisions